Jeremy Clarkson says he’s ‘sad’ about BBC’s latest Top Gear development

 A spokesperson claimed that “many of them will be available for public viewing at a soon to be announced new location”.

-After Flintoff’s horror crash, the BBC said that production of Top Gear had been halted “for the forseeable future” – and its future remains uncertain.
+After Flintoff’s horror crash, the BBC said that production of Top Gear had been halted “for the foreseeable future” – and its future remains uncertain.

 After Clarkson, Hammond and May’s time on Top Gear ended, they moved to Amazon for Prime Video series The Grand Tour, which premiered in 2016.